ysnows/ysnows.poe-quora/README.md

 ### Enconvo Poe Quora

-This is a reverse-engineered API for Quora's Poe that allows access to the following chatbots:
+This is a reverse-engineered Enconvo Plugin that allows access to the following chatbots:

 1. Sage - OpenAI (capybara)
 2. GPT-4 - OpenAI (beaver)